 I am taking oxycodone, but I would like to stop taking it before becoming pregnant.
 How long does it stay in my body?*

-Talk with your healthcare provider before making any changes to this medication.
-People clear medications at different rates.
-In healthy adults, it takes up to 2 days for oxycodone to be gone from the body.
+People eliminate medications from their bodies at different rates.
+In healthy, non-pregnant adults, it takes up to 2 days for most of the oxycodone to be gone from the body.
 It might take a longer time for long acting (extended release) medications.

 Will taking oxycodone make it harder for me to get pregnant?

-Studies have not been done to see if taking oxycodone could make it harder for a woman to get pregnant.
+Studies have not been done to see if taking oxycodone could make it harder to get pregnant.

 Does taking oxycodone during my pregnancy increase the chance of miscarriage?